Amazon.co.uk Widgets

 Authy – An Authenticator App

-Download Authy, a standards based Authenticator app from https://authy.com/download/ and make sure you follow the instructions to set it up securely.
+Download Authy, a standards based Authenticator app from the App Store via https://authy.com/download/ and make sure you follow the instructions to set it up securely.

 Authy syncs with multiple devices making it the best choice 2FA app.
 Some websites and other apps will refer to ‘Google Authenticator’ which uses the same standards based authentication that the Authy app supports.
-Authy is more flexible, less proprietary, runs on your Mac and phone and is easy to back up.
+Authy is more flexible, less proprietary, runs on your Mac based on Apple Silicon and your phone and is easy to back up.

 USB Security keys